julelang/manual/src/integrated-jule/interoperability/types.md

 In the above example, your compiler does not detect the types of fields of the external class and generates code accordingly; your compiler behaves as it always does.
 The generated code works in harmony with each other as it can be converted automatically.

-While this type compatibility may work well (but risky for some types like strings) with most primitive types such as `bool`, `str`, and arithmetic data types, we always recommend writing a wrapper for existing C++ classes, etc.
+While this type compatibility may work well (but risky for some types like strings) with most primitive types such as `bool`, `string`, and arithmetic data types, we always recommend writing a wrapper for existing C++ classes, etc.

 See [wrappers](/api/integrated-jule/wrappers) section of API manual.